-Then explore the output dataset test_scored.
-There are three new columns: a prediction column at the far right indicating whether the model predicts if that passenger survives or not, and 2 columns with the probability for each output.
+Then, explore the output dataset test_scored.
+There are three new columns: a prediction column at the far right indicating whether the model predicts if that passenger survives or not and two columns with the probability for each output.

 Format the Output Dataset

-The final step is to prepare to submit.
-Kaggle requires a certain format for a submission: a csv file with 2 columns, the passenger ID, and the predicted output with specific column names.
+When learning how to submit your Kaggle, the final step comes down to preparation.
+Kaggle requires a certain format for a submission: a .csv file with two columns, the passenger ID, and the predicted output with specific column names.

-So go ahead and create an analysis of the scored dataset.
-Rename the prediction column 'Survived'.
-Then add a step in the analysis to retain only the Passenger ID and the prediction columns.
+Go ahead and create an analysis of the scored dataset.
+Rename the prediction column "Survived."
+Then, add a step in the analysis to retain only the passenger ID and the prediction columns.

 Now that it’s in the right format, deploy the script, rename the dataset (optional), and select to build the new dataset now.

-Go to this page and hit Submit Predictions to make the submission!
-Drag and drop that csv file and submit.
+When it comes time to submit your Kaggle, go to this page and hit Submit Predictions to make the submission!
+Drag and drop that .csv file and submit.

 I got a score of 0.75598, which isn't a bad ROC AUC.
-And I ranked 9493th out of 11718.
+I ranked in place 9,493 out of 11,718.
 Okay, that's not great, but it leaves a lot of room to improve!
-And for five minutes of work, that’s not too bad.
+For five minutes of work, that’s not too bad.